Friday, May 8, 2026

 306 Hollywood (2018)

-My second documentary in a row where the film makers play with the genre conventions, and once again, this angle doesn't work.
+Another documentary where the film makers play with the genre conventions, and once again, this angle doesn't work.

 Elan and Jonathan Bogarin's grandmother has just passed away at the age of 93, and their family is tasked with going through the house to get it ready to sell.
 The siblings, being incredibly weird, decide to get to know their beloved family member better by going through her possessions and cataloging them, analyzing why she or her late husband held onto innocuous items as band-aid dispensers, false teeth, and new toothbrushs.